Our Favorite Hotels in Savannah

 - Best B&Bs: Bellwether House • The Gastonian • Green Palm Inn • Kehoe House • Inn On West Liberty • Justine Inn

-- Best Cheap/Midrange Hotels: Holiday Inn Historic District • Indigo Historic District • Thunderbird Inn • TRYP Downtown/Historic District
+- Best Cheap/Midrange Hotels: Holiday Inn Historic District • Hotel Indigo • Thunderbird Inn • TRYP Downtown/Historic District

 The area immediately south of the Historic District (below Gwinnett Street and incorporating half of Forsyth Park) is known as the Victorian District, best known for its architecture.
 Rows of fine Victorian homes line the streets down here, adorned with turrets, towers, gingerbread trim, stained-glass windows, and all sorts of quirky colors.
 Other than Forsyth Park (and Saturday’s Forsyth Farmer’s Market), there’s nothing in particular to aim for here – the only museum is the Beach Institute’s King Tisdell Cottage, built in 1896 and once home to pioneering African-American entrepreneurs Sara King and Robert Tisdell.